Safeguarding

 E: safeguarding.adviser@carlislediocese.org.uk

-Assistant Diocesan Safeguarding Officer
+Deputy Diocesan Safeguarding Officer:

 E: Yvette.ladds@carlislediocese.org.uk